Jschorr21/NYU2023-Mixture-of-Experts/README.md

-# NYU2023-Mixture-of-Experts
+# NYU2023-Mixture-of-Experts-Model
-Transformer model evaluation scripts and framework for evaluating mixture of experts models on MMLU benchmark
+Transformer model evaluation scripts and framework for creating and evaluating mixture of experts models on MMLU benchmark